 Noma is considered by many to be the world’s most influential restaurant.
 In 2017, the Copenhagen restaurant’s team and Four Seasons partner for a nine-city, 19-day, once-in-a-lifetime Private Jet journey.
-Noma Chef René Redzepi has curated the itinerary to connect guests with his culinary friends around the world.
+Noma Chef René Redzepi curated the food tourism itinerary to connect guests with his culinary friends around the world.

 Look behind the scenes

 One of two Four Seasons Private Jet Experiences available in 2017, the Culinary Discoveries trip introduces guests to top chefs and producers for discussions, foraging expeditions, cooking classes, communal meals and street-food adventures – each experience designed to reveal something not only about the destination’s culinary heritage, but about its culture.

 As with every Four Seasons Private Jet Experience, the in-air services and amenities – from the hand-stitched Italian leather flat-bed seats to the latest vintage of Dom Pérignon – are unbeatable, helping to make the journey as enjoyable as the destinations.